Food for Feeling Great – Fresh Vegetables

 ‘Cool as a cucumber’ is mainly due to a very high water content (95 – 96%) and lack of any stimulating constituents.
 It really is a good food for hot days.

 Like the tomato, the cucumber has mediocre levels of minerals and vitamins, but with a few striking exceptions – high levels of silicon, chlorine and sulphur.
-Along with lettuce, cucumber is one of the very few foods that are rich in silicon, a mineral which gives strength to bones and nails, and promotes hair growth and healthy skin.
+Along with lettuce, cucumber is one of the very few foods that are rich in silicon, a mineral that gives strength to bones and nails, and promotes hair growth and healthy skin.
 Unfortunately, peeling the cucumber removes most of the silicon.

 The chlorine promotes skin health, as well as cleansing the blood and facilitating hydrochloric acid production in the stomach for protein digestion.
-The sulphur further enhances the skin – a cucumber facial is well founded.
+The sulphur further enhances the skin – a cucumber facial is well-founded.

 Being a diuretic, cucumber can help ease high blood pressure and rheumatic pain.

 This is another fruit veggie with mediocre levels of minerals and vitamins, but with a couple of marvellous attributes.
 Capsicum – also called ‘bell peppers’ – is the richest of all vegetables and fruits in vitamin C, with 170 mg per 100 gm of ripe capsicum.
 This level is over three times more than oranges.